arkatebi/OpenWorld-problem/CAFAAssess/README.md

 # A command-line interface for assessing a single prediction file using precision-recall.
 ##### Modified from the CAFAAssess software: https://github.com/ashleyzhou972/CAFAAssess

-All GO files, benchmark files and test prediction files are in /precrec/.

 Default GO release is from 06/01/2014.

 To use: